andrewshvv/eth-gas-reporter/docs/advanced.md

 - The client `url` the reporter uses to send calls.

 - The method the reporter uses to acquire necessary info from solc compilation artifacts.
-  Truffle and Buidler are supported out of the box but you can also use the `artifactType` option to define a function which meets your use case.
+  Truffle and Hardhat are supported out of the box but you can also use the `artifactType` option to define a function which meets your use case.
 This method receives a contract name (ex: `MetaCoin`) and must return an object as below: